pwichmann/deep-learning-with-vector-graphics-book/quiver_book/_build/html/_sources/02_background/DL_with_vector_graphics/challenges_of_vector_graphics.md

 The first key-value pairs represent metadata, such as the word prompt.
 The drawing is now represented by an array of strokes.
 Each stroke is represented by an array of x-coordinates and an array of y-coordinates of the same length.

-The resulting image is shown below:
+The exact image resulting from json description above is shown below:

 :::{figure-md} airplane_drawing